cwendorf/EASI/docs/Functions/estimateMeans.md

-`estimateMeans` {EASI}

 ## Estimate Means

 ### Description

-Provides a table of means, standard deviations, and confidence intervals for each mean given the input.
+Provides a table of means, standard deviations, and confidence intervals for each group or level mean.

 ### Usage